 - 6. How to fix pictures/videos disappear in SD card on Mac??

 SD cards (Secure Digital Card) are ultra-small flash memory cards that enable you to stores additional amounts of information.
 Nowadays, SD cards have been preferred by many users in the contemporary era due to its merits.
 Let's have a look:

 On the one hand, SD cards are so small in size and light in weight that you can take with them all around.

 On the other hand, SD cards only require very little power, so it's a good option for the battery-supported device.
 That is to say, when you use an SD card on your smartphone or computer, it will not waste a lot of power.

-In addition, SD cards use non-volatile memory which keep information stable on the card.
+Besides, SD cards use non-volatile memory which keeps information stable on the card.
 It means that data on the SD card isn't threatened by power failure and needn't be refreshed regularly.

-How to use SD card on Mac and how to open it?
+How to use SD cards on Mac and make it work properly?